 NHC’s guidelines on appropriate use of its communication systems cover child pornography.
 Using any system to access child pornography is illegal and will be dealt with promptly, including immediate reporting to relevant law enforcement agencies.

 Incorporate child protection strategies into risk management procedures

 Under this policy, risks of child abuse are now assessed as part of the initial risk assessment for program activities.
 Procedures have been developed to ensure these risks are assessed efficiently and that effective risk management strategies are in place.
 Risks to children identified during initial risk assessments are managed throughout program activity implementation.

 Ensure risks to children are managed in disaster situations

-SNH recognises that children living in areas impacted by disasters (natural or conflict based) are particularly vulnerable.
-All personnel implementing SNH’S disaster response activities must comply with the policy’s child protection compliance standards.
+NHC recognises that children living in areas impacted by disasters (natural or conflict based) are particularly vulnerable.
+All personnel implementing NHC’S disaster response activities must comply with the policy’s child protection compliance standards.
 Risks to children must always be considered when developing disaster response activities.

-SNH is committed to the welfare of children and their protection from abuse and exploitation.
-Every person who engages in the work of SNH, including the SNH staff and management team, sponsors, volunteers and our overseas business partners, share in the responsibility to take every precaution to protect the children and families we serve.
+NHC is committed to the welfare of children and their protection from abuse and exploitation.
+Every person who engages in the work of NHC, including the NHC staff and management team, sponsors, volunteers and our overseas business partners, share in the responsibility to take every precaution to protect the children and families we serve.

 Dignity: The lives of children, their families, and members of their community should be represented with accuracy and dignity.
 All photographs, films, videos and DVDs must present children in a dignified and respectful manner and not in a vulnerable or submissive manner.
 Children must be adequately clothed and not in poses that could be seen as sexually suggestive.
 We consider the children and families we work with as our partners, together helping to bring holistic transformation to communities living in poverty.
 We seek the full, informed consent of parents, guardians, and/or community leaders for a child’s participation in our child sponsorship program.